ticktac-project/extra-tools/benchtools/README.md

 }
 ```

-The table specification consists in a list of rows and a list of columns.
+The table specification consists in a list of parameters, rows and a list of columns.
 For rows, we only specify row names.
 They should correspond to entries in the `stats` part of the satitistics file (see previous section).
 Empty row names correspond to separators (`\hline` in LaTeX).

 The columns of the table should correspond to program names in the statistics file (here `reach` and `covreach`).
 Then, for each column, we specify sub columns that will contain the values in the table.
 In our example, the column `reach` will have sub columns `N` and `T`, and column `covreach` will have sub columns `N`, `T`, `time` and `mem`.
 For each sub column, we specify how the value is obtained.
+A flag `enabled` can be used for each sub-column to indicate that then sub-column is taken into account or not; by default it is the case.

 A value in the table is obtained by application of functions to the values in the statistics file.
 The function `value` returns the value of the satistics with the given `name` and `type` (which is `str` is the type is not specified).
 The function `divide` returns its sub value divided by the denominator specified with `by`.
 And the function `round` rounds up values to the specified `decimal` number.

 In our example, the value in row `A 2`, column `reach` and sub column `N` is obtained by reading the value in entry `A 2`/`reach`/`VISITED_STATES` in the `stats` dictionnary of the input file (see section above).
 The value in row `A 3`, column `covreach`, sub column `mem` is obtained from the value in entry `A 3`/`covreach`/`MEMORY_MAX_RSS`, which is divided by 1048576, and rounded to the first decimal.

 The values are computed only when the `status` of computation is `success`.
 In all other cases, the status is written to the table instead of the values.

+Only one parameter is currently supported.
+A Boolean string assigned to parameter `tabular` indicates, if `True`, the generated table is not enclosed by a `table` environment and no caption is produced.

 The script `make_table.py` will produce the following LaTeX table from the specification above and the statistics in the previous section: